FAQ

 The Preble Street Food Security Hub, a comprehensive, sustainable, and community-based meal production center dedicated to addressing food insecurity in Maine, has increased Preble Street’s meal production capacity dramatically.

-We serve over 1,000,000 meals/year, which equates to roughly 250,000 meals a quarter and around 2,500 meals daily.
+Through the Preble Street Food Security Hub and our Food Pantry, Preble Street serves roughly 1,000,000 meals a year, which equates to roughly 250,000 meals a quarter and around 2,500 meals daily.

 Located at 75 Darling Avenue in South Portland, the Preble Street Food Security Hub is a first-of-its-kind in Maine.
 This 30,000-square-foot, mixed-use space functions as an industrial kitchen, food processing center, educational/vocational site, office space, and conference center dedicated to collective advocacy work and efforts to end hunger.